spdskatr/picotick/README.md

 # picotick

-A simple scripts that fetches and dumps simple market prices.
+A simple script that fetches and dumps simple market prices.
 Uses the [Twelve Data](https://twelvedata.com/) REST API.

 Note that the Free plan for Twelve Data does not support indices, but it does support index funds (e.g. SPX)